hugobrenet/opensvc-collector-mcp/README.md

 git diff --check
 ```

-The current test suite includes:

-- FastMCP tool registration
-- core tests for nodes, services, disks, and users
-- MCP tool tests for nodes, services, disks, and users

-## Development Notes

-- FastMCP version is pinned in this project.
-- Tool definitions should stay in `tools/`.
-- Collector logic should stay in `core/`.
-- Request and response contracts should stay in `models/`.
-- User-facing tool documentation should stay in `docs/tools/`.
-- New tools should include focused unit tests for their core logic and MCP wrapper behavior.
-- New tools should be validated with pytest, compile checks, FastMCP registration, Ruff, and read-only Collector tests.
+New tools should include focused unit tests for their core logic and MCP wrapper behavior, then be validated with pytest, compile checks, FastMCP registration, Ruff, and read-only Collector tests.

 ## Project Status